-Okay, fast-forward 300.
+Okay, fast-forward 300 years.
 Max (Katz) is forced by his evil mom to take his little sister, Dani, trick-or-treating.
-When Mom isn’t encroaching her unrealistic ideals and thrusting her parenting duties to her first born, she’s dressing up like Madonna….. which can be a little traumatic for the youngsters, but not as traumatic as being impaled by one of these while dancing.
+When Mom isn’t encroaching her unrealistic ideals and thrusting her parenting duties to her first born, she’s dressing up like Madonna….. which can be a little traumatic for the youngsters, but not as traumatic as being impaled by her bra while dancing.

 While Max is a good big brother, he is understandably annoyed at the whole trick-or-treating shindig, mostly because he had a crappy day already: at school everyone laughed at him for NOT believing in witches (eh?)